Ornan in the Bible

 So the angel of the ORD remained standing near the threshing floor that belonged to Ornan the Jebusite.
 David looked up and saw the angel of the LORD standing between earth and heaven, with a drawn sword in his hand stretched out over Jerusalem.
 Then David and the elders, clothed in sackcloth, fell on their faces.

-David came to Ornan, and when Ornan looked and saw David, he left the threshing floor and bowed to David with his face to the ground.
+And David came to Ornan, and Ornan looked and saw David, and went out of the threshing-floor, and bowed himself to David with his face to the ground.

-Then David said to Ornan, “Give me this threshing-floor plot so that I may build an altar to the Lord on it.
-Give it to me for the full price, so the plague on the people may be stopped.”
+And David said to Ornan, Grant me the place of the threshing-floor, that I may build an altar in it to Jehovah: grant it to me for the full money, that the plague may be stayed from the people.

 Search Results by Versions